 When we fail to value the call of God and the grace of God on our lives, we find ourselves resorting to style, form, and tradition to fill the gap.
 It is the inescapable human condition.
 Young David is one who rose above all human conditions.
 He loved God’s law, and he loved it simply, with his whole heart.
 He was satisfied just to be among those chosen and loved by God.
-He said, “You are my portion O, Lord. . . .
-At midnight I will rise to give you thanks because of your righteous judgments.
-I am a companion of all those who fear you and of those who keep your precepts” (Ps.
-119:57, 62—63).
+He said, “You are my portion O, LORD. . . .
+In the middle of the night, I rise to praise you for your righteous judgments.
+I am a friend to all who fear you, those who keep your precepts” (Ps.
+119:57, 62–63).

 September 22nd marked the beginning of the thirty-fourth year of my marriage.
 It began on a Sunday afternoon in 1975, near the end of a prayer meeting in Grandma’s farmhouse.
 My father asked the few saints gathered in that old house to pray for Barbara and me, and when they did, I suddenly felt the Spirit of God put her into my side.
 It was a surprising, physical sensation.
 We were married at that instant, and the following Friday afternoon, we went downtown to the local Justice of the Peace and made it official.
 Then we went on a weekend honeymoon and began our life together, glorying in the work of God.